-UPDATE, 3/12/20: Due to known coronavirus cases in the D.C. area and Senate community, our office is suspending arrangements for D.C. tours at this time.
-All U.S. Capitol and White House tours have been suspended and the Sergeant at Arms is limiting access to Senate office building to official business only.
-Please contact the office at 202-224-3753 for questions on previously scheduled tours or meetings.
+UPDATE, 9/8/20: White House tours will begin again as of September 12.
+Masks and social distancing will be required.
+At this time, U.S. Capitol tours are still suspended and the Sergeant at Arms is limiting access to Senate office building to official business only.
+Please contact the office at 202-224-3753 for questions on White House tours or meetings.

 Senator Merkley’s office can assist in coordinating tours for the U.S. Capitol Building, the White House, Library of Congress and Bureau of Printing and Engraving.
 You can find more details on these tours below and click the Tour Request Form to submit your request.

 The U.S. Capitol Building

 Senator Merkley’s office can accommodate staff-led U.S. Capitol tours, Mondays through Fridays, 9:30 a.m. – 3:00 p.m. for groups of 15 or fewer.
 Staff-led U.S. Capitol tours are dependent on staff availability and require advance notice.

 The office can also provide you with passes to the Senate Visitor's Gallery to observe business in the Senate chamber when the Senate is in session.

 Public tours of the U.S. Capitol Building can also be arranged through the Capitol Visitors Center – commonly referred to as the CVC – Mondays through Saturdays, 8:45 a.m. – 4:15 p.m.
 Tour passes are required.
 For more information, or to schedule a tour directly with the CVC, please go to the Capitol Visitor Center’s website.

 Tours of the White House typically require 90-day advance notice with submission of security information, but six-month notice is strongly recommended.